wavefrontHQ/docs/pages/doc/metric_types.md

 Wavefront can receive and store metrics at 1 point per second per unique source.
 However, some scenarios generate metrics even more frequently.
 Suppose you are measuring the latency of web requests.
 If you have a lot of traffic at multiple servers, you may have multiple distinct measurements for a given metric, timestamp, and source.
 Using "normal” metrics, we can’t measure this.

 To address high frequency data, Wavefront supports histograms – a mechanism to compute, store, and use distributions of metrics.
 A Wavefront histogram is a distribution of metrics collected and computed by the Wavefront proxy.
 Histograms are supported by Wavefront proxy 4.12 and later.
-To indicate that metrics should be treated as histogram data, the user must send the metrics to a histogram proxy port instead of the normal metrics port (2878).
+[Wavefront Histograms](proxies_histograms.html) describes the histogram format, histogram ports, and some examples.

 ![histogram](images/histogram.png)